 Anyone who is serious about understanding themselves had better get a handle on their relationship with money.
 This free e-course can show you how…just in time for your holiday spending.

 Our attitudes about money are usually formed quite early in our lives, and far too often, we operate on those initial ingrained thoughts and assumptions without ever challenging them or deciding, in a thoughtful way, that we want to embrace them for ourselves.

-Dr. Cynthia Briggs has just completed a very good, and very brave, free four-part e-course called “Let’s Get Right With Money,” based on the book The Soul of Money by Lynne Twist.
+Dr. Cynthia Briggs has written a very good—and very brave—free, four-part e-course called “Let’s Get Right With Money,” based on the book The Soul of Money: Transforming Your Relationship With Money and Life by Lynne Twist.
 I say it’s good because the lessons make you think about things you often don’t—or won’t—think about, but should.
-It’s brave because she is very honest about her own struggles with, and attitudes about, money.
-She’s pointing out the gorilla in the room and making us all admit we see him too.
+It’s brave because she is very honest about her own struggles with money and the misguided attitudes she has tried to change.